 One of the most effective ways to discourage destructive chewing is by providing your puppy with appropriate chew toys.
 However, it’s not enough to simply give your dog a toy and hope for the best.
 You’ll need to make the toy appealing to your pet.

-Dans le meme genre : How to Provide Mental Stimulation for an Elderly Indoor Cat?
+Dans le meme genre : How to Create a Safe and Engaging Habitat for a Blind Rabbit?

 Try different types of chew toys to see what your puppy prefers.
 Some dogs might enjoy soft, plush toys, while others prefer hard, rubber ones.
 Additionally, you can look for toys specifically designed for teething puppies.
 These often have textured surfaces that soothe sore gums.